 - 3-4 cups chicken, vegetable, or mushroom broth, heated to a simmer

 - 1/4 cup Parmigiano-Reggiano, grated

 - Juice and zest of ½ lemon

-- In large frying pan melt 1 tablespoon butter with olive oil over medium heat.
-Add onion, celery, and garlic and cook until onion is soft, about 2 minutes.
+- In a large frying pan melt 1 tablespoon butter with olive oil over medium heat.
+Add onion, celery, and garlic and cook until onion is softened, about 2 minutes.
 Stir in thyme.

 - Add 1/4 cup of the wine and cook until wine is absorbed.
 Remove from heat and cover to keep warm.